 Assessment Review Boards

 Assessment Review Boards are "one-level" boards.
 There are different assessment review boards (LARB - Local Assessment Review Board and CARB - Composite Assessment Review Board) to hear various types of complaints.
 The role and jurisdiction of each are outlined in Bylaw 11-05 and in An Outline of the Composition and Roles of One-Level Assessment Review Boards (PDF).
 You cannot appeal the decision of an assessment review board simply because you do not agree with the decision.
-An appeal can only be made if you believe that the board made an error on a question of law or jurisdiction.
+You may request a judicial review if you believe that the board made an error on a question of law or jurisdiction.

 Section 460(5) of the Municipal Government Act states "A complaint may be about any of the following matters, as shown on an assessment or tax notice: